neil323423/waves/Security.md

 ## Support

-If you are currently problem with Waves feel free to send me a message on my [Gmail](dopphucs1456@gmail.com), i'll try to answer you as soon as possile.
+If you are having a problem with Waves feel free to send me a message on my [Gmail](dopphucs1456@gmail.com), i'll try to answer you as soon as possile.